hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 ### Form::Checkbox::Base

-The "base" element is intended for rare cases where the "field" or "group" variants can’t be used and a custom implementation is needed.
-Most of the details for the "field" variant also apply to the "base" variant, but see the [Component API](#component-api) for more details.
+The Base element is intended for rare cases where the Field or Group components can’t be used and a custom implementation is needed.
+Most of the details for the Field component also apply to the Base component, but see the [Component API](#component-api) for more details.

 !!!
 Warning